ibm-cloud-docs/assistant-data/backup.md

     ```
     {: codeblock}

 1. Fetch the Postgres connection values.
+You will pass these values to the command that you run in the next step.

     - To get the username: